ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

 number of GPUs are made visible to PyTorch in each trial.
 Trials do not have access to GPUs that haven't been requested for them - so you don't have to care about two trials using the same set of resources.

+Here we can also specify fractional GPUs, so something like ``gpus_per_trial=0.5`` is completely valid.
+The trials will then share GPUs among each other.
+You just have to make sure that the models still fit in the GPU memory.

 After training the models, we will find the best performing one and load the trained network from the checkpoint file.
 We then obtain the test set accuracy and report